The original Quora question in full:

 Pet bird keepers are always surprised when I ask “what kind of macaw”?

-A Hyacinth Macaw is approximately 44 in long the average length of a five-year-old’s height.
+A Hyacinth Macaw is approximately 44 in length the average length of a five-year-old’s height.

 They like Brazil nuts and are the only parrots that can crack the shell of a Brazil nut.